1968–69 Yugoslav Second League

 The 1968–69 Yugoslav Second League season was the 23rd season of the Second Federal League (Druga savezna liga), the second level association football competition of SFR Yugoslavia, since its establishment in 1946.

 The league was contested in four regional groups (East, South, North and West Division), with 16 clubs each.
-There were from one to four teams relegated from each group at the end of the season.
+The top two teams from each group entered a promotion playoff.
+The two winners of the promotion playoff (Radnički Kragujevac and Sloboda Tuzla).
+There were from one to four teams relegated from each group at the end of the season, with ten teams relegated in total.

 East Division

 Teams

-A total of sixteen teams contested the league.
+A total of sixteen teams contested the division.